-Flaxseed oil is a good source of polyunsaturated fatty acids, an essential fat that is renowned in the medical world for lowering cholesterol and making the body less susceptible to infections and reducing inflammation.
-For this reason, flaxseed oil is often used in treating inflammatory diseases like arthritis.
+Flaxseed oil is a good source of Omega -3 essential fatty acid, a literally essential fat that is renowned in the medical world for lowering cholesterol and making the body less susceptible to infections and reducing inflammation.
+It literally causes the surface skin/eyes cells to hold together better so they don’t flake off causing dry spots and uncomfortable symptoms.
+For this reason, flaxseed oil is often used in treating inflammatory diseases like dry eyes and arthritis.

 Is Flaxseed Oil Safe?

 When dosed and used appropriately, flaxseed oil is well-tolerated by the body.
-Ingesting too much flaxseed oil can result in loose stools and diarrhea, and in some cases allergic reactions have occurred.
+Ingesting too much flaxseed oil can result in loose stools and diarrhea, which is self-limiting.

-While studies of safe flaxseed oil use are ongoing, it is recommended that pregnant women, individuals who have bleeding disorders or who have surgery scheduled should not take flaxseed oil to prevent potentially serious complications.
+Individuals who have bleeding disorders or who have surgery scheduled should not take flaxseed oil for 2 weeks before surgery to prevent bleeding complications.